 Bryony’s propensity for writing lists sees her get any job done, and her biggest thrill is seeing students enjoy the spaces she has created.

-Formerly of Keppie Design, one of our alliance practices through 431 Architecture, Bryony is an associate architect.
+Formerly of Keppie Design, one of our alliance practices through 431 Architecture, Bryony is a senior associate architect.
 With wide ranging sector experience she has been welcomed by our Manchester office, and currently focuses on student living.

 What is the role of an architect?